-The end result is that employees lack clarity of expectations, have no clear pathway for advancement and see the organization as not interested in or valuing them.
+The result is that employees lack clear expectations, have no clear pathway for advancement and see the organization as not interested in or valuing them.

-I also address many of the questions that have arisen from managers who are actively putting the methods to work.
-I also delve more deeply on what managers need to produce and talk about the impact of improved management practice on organizational culture, i.e., employee engagement.
+The second edition of the book (now available at most on-line retailers), I address many of the questions that have arisen from managers trying to put the methods to work, delve more deeply on what managers need to produce and talk about the impact of improved management practice on organizational culture, i.e., employee engagement.

 I believe the path to better engagement is rather straightforward and simple.
 Empower and hold accountable managers at all levels to 1) establish effective relationships with every employee in their charge and 2) design and execute individualized action plans to get employees to their full potential and career goals.